September Gardening Tips and To-Dos for the Pacific Northwest

 Plant New Trees and Shrubs

-September is an ideal time to plant evergreens, new trees, and other shrubs in the garden.
+September is ideal for planting evergreens, new trees, and other shrubs in the garden.

-The soil is still warm and the roots have enough time to establish before it starts to freeze.
-If the weather is warmer than usual for the month you can wait until mid to end of September to plant.
+The soil is still warm, and the roots have enough time to establish before it starts to freeze.
+If the weather is warmer than usual for the month, you can wait until mid- to end-September to plant.

 Yard and Lawn Care